wilhelser/bowtie-vagrant/README.md

 - [bowtie-wordpress](https://github.com/theinfiniteagency/bowtie-wordpress)
 - [Bowtie](https://github.com/theinfiniteagency/bowtie)
+- Optionally, install [Vagrant Hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) to automatically add the VM to your hosts file.

 ## Quick Start

+** Using Bowtie CLI:** Run `$ bowtie new project_name` to create and provision.

-Run `$ ./provision.rb` for first boot and provisioning, or to destroy the current site and create a new one.
+** Using Provision Script:** Clone the repo and run `$ ./provision.rb` for first boot and provisioning, or to destroy the current site and create a new one.

 Access the site at `bowtie-vagrant.dev` or phpmyadmin at `bowtie-vagrant.dev:8080` (use your project name if you changed it during provision)

-Optionally, install [Vagrant Hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) to automatically add the VM to your hosts file.

 ## Credentials